codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+Which SQL keyword is used to fetch data from a database?
- 1. Sandy Bridge
+ 1. EXEC
- 2. Skylake
+ 2. SELECT
- 3. Broadwell
+ 3. VALUES
- 4. Coffee Lake
+ 4. INDEX

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  SELECT
 </details>